nats-io/nats.js/migration.md

   string or JSON use `string()` and `json()` methods.
 For publishing JSON payloads, simply specify the output of `JSON.stringify()` to the publish operation.
+- NatsError was removed in favor of more descriptive types.
+For example, if you make a request, the request could fail with a RequestError.
+The RequestError in turn will contain the cause `TimeoutError` or a `NoRespondersError`.
+This also means that in typescript, the callback signature has been relaxed to just `(Error, Msg)=>void`.
+For more information see the JsDoc for the client.

 ## Changes in JetStream